-The Preliminary Plan proposes to maintain use of Dorsey Lane and Clipper Lane, both existing private alleys, to provide access to the Property.
+The Preliminary Plan maintains use of Dorsey Lane and Clipper Lane, both existing private alleys, to provide access to the Property.
 While the Preliminary Plan proposes no physical changes to the existing configuration and condition of the private alleys, this Section of the Subdivision Regulations requires the Applicant to justify the use of the private alleys (in lieu of public roads) for the proposed subdivision, and to provide a list of design elements for the private alleys that fall below current public road standards.
-Where Dorsey and Clipper Lanes are established and existing, a waiver from certain technical and platting criteria of Section 50-4.3.E.4 generally associated with the creation of private new roads is requested in accordance with the waiver provisions of Section 50-9 of the Subdivision Regulations.
+Where Dorsey and Clipper Lanes are established and existing, a waiver from certain technical and platting criteria of Section 50-4.3.E.4 generally associated with the creation of private new roads is included with respect to this Application and approval in accordance with the waiver provisions of Section 50-9 of the Subdivision Regulations.